← BACK TO LEARN

 Liquidation Zones Explained

-Why concentrated leverage creates predictable price dislocations — and how to trade them.
+Why concentrated leverage creates predictable price dislocations — and how three Soomario strategies trade them.

 What is a Liquidation?

-In leveraged crypto trading, a liquidation happens when a trader's position loses enough value that the exchange forcibly closes it to prevent further losses.
-If you open a 10x long position on ETH at $3,000, a 10% drop to $2,700 wipes out your entire margin — the exchange liquidates your position by market-selling it.
+In leveraged trading, a liquidation happens when a position has lost enough value that the exchange forcibly closes it to prevent further losses to the trader's margin.
+If you open a 10× long position on ETH at $3,000, a roughly 10% drop wipes out your margin — the exchange liquidates your position by market-selling it at whatever price is available.
+See Perpetual Futures Explained for the underlying mechanics.

-This forced selling creates a cascading effect.
+Forced selling creates a cascading effect.
 As one group of positions gets liquidated, the forced sells push the price lower, which triggers the next group of liquidations, which pushes price lower again.
-This cascade is what creates the sharp, violent wicks you see on crypto charts.
+This cascade is what creates the sharp, violent wicks that show up on crypto charts — and it is what makes leverage data tradeable.

 What are Liquidation Zones?

-A liquidation zone (or "max pain zone") is the price range where the highest concentration of leveraged positions would get liquidated.
+A liquidation zone — sometimes called a max-pain zone — is the price range where the highest concentration of leveraged positions would be liquidated.
 Think of it as a cluster: thousands of traders opened positions with similar leverage at similar prices, creating a dense band of liquidation levels.

-These zones are identifiable by analyzing open interest data from major exchanges (Binance, Bybit, OKX).
-The data reveals where positions are concentrated and at what leverage levels, allowing you to map out where the next cascade is likely to hit.
+These zones are identifiable by analysing open interest data from major perpetual exchanges (Binance, Bybit, OKX, Hyperliquid).
+The data reveals where positions are concentrated and at what leverage levels, which lets a strategy map out where the next cascade is likely to fire — and, just as importantly, where it is likely to exhaust.

 Key insight: Liquidation zones act as price magnets.
 When price approaches a zone, the cascade dynamics pull it through — often overshooting fair value before snapping back.
-This overshoot is the trading opportunity.
+The overshoot is the trading opportunity.
+The exhaustion of the cascade is the entry.

 Two Types of Zones